Qovery and the Twelve-Factor App methodology

 From build to run, Qovery sets the pace - either by providing everything you need (CI, CD) or by connecting to your own existing services.
 Everything is utterly configurable to your needs.

 Qovery seamlessly manages stateless (containers) and stateful (databases, brokers...) applications.
-For stateful applications, Qovery takes care of provisioning the necessary resources (disk, RAM, CPU) and managing them over time (backup, restore) according to the developer's usage.
+For stateful applications, Qovery provides the necessary resources (disk, RAM, CPU) and manages them over time (backup, restore) according to the developer's usage.
 Everything is done to make it evident for the developers and manageable for the administrators.

 The means of communication between applications in Qovery is TCP/UDP from inside and HTTP from outside.
 The only thing the developer has to specify is the listening port of his application using the EXPOSE directive in his Dockerfile.
 Which he already does!

 Qovery manages the automatic scaling of applications and services.
 Everything is transparent by the developer but configurable by the SRE teams can configure the granularity of the scaling.